gracemorganmaxwell/StringManipulationCSharp/README.md

 # String Manipulation in C Sharp

-Welcome, and thank you for viewing my String Manipulator program 3000
+Welcome, and thank you for viewing my String Manipulator program in C#.

 ## Brief: